anGie44/ohmyhcl/tfrefactor/README.md

 ## Output Logging

-Set the environment variable `TFMIGRATE_LOG` to the log-level of choice.
+Set the environment variable `TFREFACTOR_LOG` to the log-level of choice.
 Valid values include: `TRACE`, `DEBUG`, `INFO`, `WARN`, `ERROR`.

 ## Credit

-Credit is due to [@minamijoyo](https://github.com/minamijoyo) (and community contributors) and their [`tfupdate`](https://github.com/minamijoyo/tfupdate) and [`hcledit`](https://github.com/minamijoyo/hcledit) projects, as `tfmigrate` is in essence an extension to that functionality and much of the foundation and CLI implementation of this tool takes from their existing code and patterns.
+Credit is due to [@minamijoyo](https://github.com/minamijoyo) (and community contributors) and their [`tfupdate`](https://github.com/minamijoyo/tfupdate) and [`hcledit`](https://github.com/minamijoyo/hcledit) projects, as `tfrefactor` is in essence an extension to that functionality and much of the foundation and CLI implementation of this tool takes from their existing code and patterns.
 The goal of this project was to develop a tool, quickly and with a familiar UX, and the existing projects made it come to fruition sooner than expected.